Next Race - April 12th - Eagle Mtn. XC Race, Click to learn more about sponsor opportunities

 Points

-Points have been raised starting the 2017 series and are accumulated as follows:
+Points are accumulated as follows:

 When graduating to a higher category ½ of your overall points are carried with you, ½ of your points for each category you move up.
 If moving down a category, or moving up from beginner, points do not follow.

-Points Breakdown
+Place Points

 DNF 1